najjaved/najjaved/README.md

 ### 📂 Highlighted Projects
 1. **DevOps Implementation for Expensy Mircorservices App** Implemented a comprehensive DevOps implementation for an expense tracker application featuring a Next.js frontend and a Node.js backend, utilizing MongoDB and Redis.
 Key topics include:
-- Autmation of infrastructure implementation using Infrastructure As Code (iAC)
+- Automation of infrastructure implementation using Infrastructure As Code (IaC)
 - Containerization of microservices.
-- Automated deployment to a Azure Kubernetes cluster via CI/CD pipelines, leveraging GitHub Actions.
+- Automated deployment to Azure Kubernetes cluster via CI/CD pipelines, leveraging GitHub Actions.
-- Monitoring application and infrastructure metrics using Prometheus, with visualization via a Grafana dashboard.
+- Monitoring application and infrastructure metrics using Prometheus, with visualization via Grafana dashboards.
 - Establishment of alerting mechanisms for critical metrics.
 - Logging with Loki with a visualization of Log metrics in Grafana.